iterative/dvc.org/content/docs/start/visualization.md

 In this document, we'll focus on the first option and briefly describe the other two.
 Please see `dvc plots` and the DVCLive documentation for details.

+- [ ] Configure the plots to use dvclive output
+- [ ] Generate a plot file and open it in the browser
+- [ ] Generate a plot image and use `dvc plot` on it